alexia-nt/Restaurant-Recommendations-Dialog-System/README.md

 Predicted Label (Logistic Regression): inform
 ```

-## Part1B.py
+## Part 1B
-This part of the project consists of modeling and implementing a dialog management system for restaurant recommendations.
+This part of the project (part1B.py) consists of modeling and implementing a dialog management system for restaurant recommendations.

 The restaurant_info.csv file contains information for various restaurants with the following features:
 - **restaurant name**